nmcasorio/adder_Casorio/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

-## How it works
+## How it works |

-Explain how your project works
+Using the four inputs from the dipswitch the adder will show lights to represent 1 or 0 in up to three digit places, a separate light will illuminate to represent true 0 where none of the inputs are on.

-## How to test
+## How to test |

-Explain how to use your project
+Not sure how to word this yet!

-## External hardware
+## External hardware |

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+4 LED Lights